Building community resilience through climate preparedness

 A comprehensive summary of what is known about the drivers of climate change, its impacts and future risks, and how adaptation and mitigation can reduce those risks.

-These reports are developed through the assessment and synopsis of thousands of published papers annually, by the scientific community.
+These reports are developed by the scientific community, through the assessment and synopsis of thousands of published papers annually.

 2. Special Reports